replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-prepare.md

     --values values.yaml
     ```

-- For a KOTS app with k3s distribution:
+- For a KOTS-based application with a k3s distribution:

     ```bash
     replicated cluster prepare \